 Stable releases are published at PyPI while development releases are only available in the GitHub git repository as tags.
-All version tags starts with "v", so version 0.8.0 is the tag v0.8.0.
+All version tags starts with "v", so version 0.8.0 has the tag v0.8.0.

-2.5.5 Branches
+3.5.5 Branches